20 Highly Effective Exercises for Strengthening Your Lower Back

 Exercise 14: Hamstring Curls

 Hamstring curls primarily target the hamstring muscles, but they also engage the lower back for stability.
+This exercise can be performed with a stability ball or a hamstring curl machine.

 1. Lie face down on a leg curl machine, hooking your ankles under the padded lever.